cache117/wellness-auto-healthyme/README.md

 # wellness-auto-healthyme
-Automatically enter your HealthyME information into the http://wellness.byu.edu/ site so you don't have to enter it manually.
+Automatically enter your HealthyME Lifestyle Tracker information into the http://wellness.byu.edu/ site so you don't have to enter it manually.